 Providing Clean Drinking Water to Communities in Need

 Nearly a billion people around the world do not have access to clean water.
 At P&G, we are on a mission to change that.
 Our Children’s Safe Drinking Water (CSDW) initiative uses P&G-invented technology – the P&G Purifier of Water packets – to transform 10 liters of dirty, contaminated water into clean, drinkable water in only 30 minutes.
 By partnering with more than 150 public, private, and non-profit organizations, we are providing clean water to communities in need.
 The delivery of clean, safe drinking water has not only helped to improve health but has also increased access to education and better economic opportunities.
-To date, we have delivered more than 18 billion liters of water and by 2025, we aim to provide 25 billion liters to those who need it most.
+To date, we have delivered more than 20 billion liters of water, and by 2025, we aim to provide 25 billion liters to those in need.